Air quality management in the city

 The problem of nitrogen dioxide is similar to other small cities with historical centres such as York, Oxford and Cambridge.
 It is also comparable with Portsmouth, Reading, Nottingham and Sheffield.
 With a population approaching half a million the Brighton-Worthing conurbation is one of the least industrialised in Europe (in terms of large combustion processes and factories).
 It has been certain for more than a decade that poorer air quality in Brighton is dominated by near ground level emissions and local transport sources.
 Due to economy and transport policies some local road counters show a decline in total traffic tallies between 2008 and 2012.
 Levels of nitrogen dioxide have not improved in some places near roads due to the following contributory factors:

-- A higher proportion of diesel vehicles that show no real-world performance improvement in emissions of nitrogen dioxide
+- A higher proportion of diesel vehicles that show a lack of real-world performance improvement in emissions of nitrogen dioxide

 - Diesel particulate filters that can become clogged with soot following repetitive urban driving

-- Exhaust traps designed to mitigate particles that can produce and emit additional nitrogen dioxide from the tail pipe
+- Exhaust traps designed to mitigate particles can emit additional nitrogen dioxide from the tail pipe

 - Older petrol vehicles with catalytic converters that perform less well with time